Ask an expert

 Chris Banks has worked in zoos since 1969, based mostly at Melbourne Zoo.
 From 1969 to the late 1980s, reptile and amphibian husbandry and management was a major focus, as keeper and curator.
 He initiated Zoos Victoria’s international conservation engagement in 2000, commencing with a suite of project support in south-east Asia in 2000.
 Chris transferred to Zoos Victoria’s Wildlife Conservation & Science Department in 2012 and now manages international conservation partnerships in Papua New Guinea, the Philippines, Uganda, Rwanda, French Polynesia and Vietnam; and two sister zoo partnerships in Papua New Guinea and Uganda.
 His portfolio also includes Zoos Victoria’s annual international conservation grants program.

 Kiam Yoong, Senior Manager Environmental Sustainability

-Qualifications: BE (Civil), ME (Cleaner Production)
+Qualifications: Bachelor of Engineering (Civil), Master of Engineering (Cleaner Production)